Scandy-co/scandy-core-sdk/README.md

 For an index of the functions available at your command, please reference Scandy Core's top-level classes:

 * `scandy::core::IScandyCore` will be your main tour guide in C++
-* `co.scandy.scandycore.ScandyCore` will your main tour guide in Java
+* `ScandyCoreManager` will be your main tour guide in Objective C

 ### <a name="setting-license"></a> Setting your License
 To use the SLAM features in Scandy Core you will need to provide your license to Scandy Core.
-This is handled differently for the C++ and Android (Java) implementations.
+This is handled differently for the C++, iOS (Objective C), and Android (Java) implementations.
 You should have a received a `foo@bar.com-scandycore-license.txt` file when you purchased Scandy Core, we will call this the *license key file*.

 #### C++
 Update `const char* scandy_core_license` in  `ScandyCore/include/scandy_license.h` to have the contents of your license.